 Following a clerkship in the United States District Court for the Eastern District of North Carolina from 1992 to 1994, I worked as an assistant public defender and in private practice.
 I started my firm in January 2004, after three and a half years as a partner in the law firm of Osborn & Tyndall, P.L.L.C.
-I pride myself on thorough preparation in order to provide the highest level of vigorous and ethical representation for people accused of crimes and facing disciplinary proceedings.

 Why do I do this work?